 Christian Rickerts, State Secretary of the Senate Department for Economy, Energy and Businesses in Berlin, also emphasized the importance of the digital economy for the German capital: “The digitalization is increasingly changing our communication, our work environment and our everyday life.
 We are are therefore very pleased to welcome HubSpot with its solutions for the development and realization of digitalization strategies in Berlin.”

 HubSpot also announced that the company will be opening a Germany-based data center in Q1 2018.
-The company will rely on a facility in Frankfurt to store customer data according to EU legislation.
-The new data center will provide redundancy as well as outage and data protection for HubSpot customers.
+HubSpot will be leveraging the Google Cloud Platform Frankfurt region to support local customer data, as well as provide outage and data protection as needed.
+For more information, please visit: https://www.hubspot.com/company-news/hubspot-announces-strategic-partnership-with-google-cloud